-Other less direct sources of State financial support for affordable housing include the Charitable Housing Investment Tax Credit, administered by DHCD, and the Downtown Program and Village Center tax credits available for historic façade and code improvements, also administered by DHCD.
-These credits are very frequently used for upper floor housing, including affordable housing, in our downtowns and village centers.
+Two programs administered by DHCD that offer less direct sources of State financial support for affordable housing include the Charitable Housing Investment Tax Credit, and the Downtown and Village Center tax credit available for historic façade and code improvements which is frequently used for upper floor housing, including affordable housing, in our downtowns and village centers.
+DHCD also administers the federal Historic Tax Credit, which can be a sizable source of funding for some multi-family affordable housing projects in historically significance properties.